2021 Dacia Sandero, Sandero Stepway, And Logan Teased For The First Time

 Love it or hate it, the infotainment system will be of the tablet variety, meaning it will stick out from the dashboard.
 We’re expecting the Sandero and Logan to learn a thing or two from the fancier Clio, but it goes without saying the quality of the materials won’t match that of the hatchback carrying the diamond logo.

 Chances are the oily bits are going to be carried over from the Clio, although we wouldn’t get our hopes up too high for the turbocharged 1.3-liter gasoline engine offered exclusively with an automatic transmission by Renault.
-The relatively potent 130-hp four-cylinder mill likely won’t be found on the Sandero’s specs sheet, but there are rumors of a punchy hybrid version with a similar output.
+The relatively potent 130-hp four-cylinder mill likely won’t be found on the Sandero’s specs sheet, but there are rumors of a punchy hybrid version with 140 horsepower to match the Clio E-Tech.

 The bread and butter of the sales will be represented by three-cylinder 1.0-liter gasoline engines in naturally aspirated and turbocharged flavors, with output varying from 65 hp to 100 hp.
-There should also be a diesel available, namely the 1.5-liter dCi with either 85 hp or 115 hp.
+There should also be a diesel available, namely the 1.5-liter dCi with either 85 hp or 115 hp, although the latter might be skipped much like the 1.3 TCe to avoid eating into Clio's sales.

 How soon is “soon”?
 The three-in-one official reveal could take place in the coming weeks.